bshehram/myservice-devops-aws-tf/README.md

-# MyService Terraform configuration for an AWS account that provisions an EC2 instance, a Public and Private ALB, an Aurora RDS cluster and all related security groups, AMIs and an ACM Certificate
+# MyService Terraform configuration that provisions an EC2 instance, Pub & Priv ALBs, an Aurora RDS cluster, security groups, AMIs and an ACM Certificate

 ## Local required variables in variables.tf